MicrosoftDocs/azure-docs-powershell/docs-conceptual/azurermps-4.4.1/install-azurerm-ps.md

 > [!NOTE]
 > Version 2.1.0 and version 1.2.6 are the first module versions designed to be installed and used side by side.
 When loading an earlier version of the Azure PowerShell, incompatible versions of the **AzureRM.Profile** module are loaded.
-This results in the cmdlets prompting you to log in whenever you execute a cmdlet.
+This results in the cmdlets prompting you to sign in whenever you execute a cmdlet.

 ### Other installation methods